The Point: History and many other issues are the reason why. Byt that could change--and soon. What will Asia think?

 Robert Farley, a frequent contributor to TNI, is the author of The Battleship Book.
 The views expressed here are his personal views and do not necessarily reflect those of the Department of Defense, the U.S. Army, the Army War College, or any other department or agency of the U.S. government.

-This article first appeared in February 2019 and is being republished due to reader interest.
+This article first appeared in February 2019.
+It is being republished due to reader interest.